 Well, this article attempts to answer these questions.
 You will learn whether it is possible to crimp wire connectors with regular pliers and how to do it effectively.

 The simple answer is yes!
-You can crimp wire terminal connectors with pliers.
-However, you will not get as good of a crimp as with dedicated crimping pliers.
+You can crimp wire terminal connectors with ordinary pliers.
+But you won’t get as good of a crimp as with dedicated crimping pliers.
 This is because the teeth of regular pliers are designed for gripping and not crimping.

 Also, regular pliers cannot crimp insulated terminal connectors.
 You must remove the insulation cover first so that you can squeeze the bare metal barrel.
 Once you compress the metal, you can return the insulation or apply a heat shrink tube.